-As Vetements leaves Paris for the birthplace of Dada, we take a look at Zurich's thriving artist-led creative scene.
+As Vetements leaves Paris for the birthplace Dada, we take a look at Zurich's thriving artist-led creative scene.

 Photography Willy Vanderperre.
 All clothing Vetements fall/winter 16. [i-D The Futurewise Issue]

 Last month, Demna and Guram Gvasalia, the head designer and CEO of Paris's most influential avant-garde brand, Vetements, announced they would be relocating the design collective to Zurich, a city without a high-profile fashion presence.
 "Paris kills creativity.
 Its environment with the 'bling bling' is destructive.
 I'm done with the whole showing-off in fashion and the superficial glamor," Guram told Swiss paper Tages Anzeiger.
 "Taxes are obviously another reason for the move," he added.

 The fiscal advantages of basing a business in Switzerland are enticing (it has one of the lowest tax rates for foreign corporations and individuals of any developed country in the world).
 But the financial incentive to move was "not the most important one," Guram emphasized.
 So why else would a major brand, whose head designer also serves as creative director to one of Paris's most historic houses, Balenciaga, uproot from Europe's long-reigning fashion capital?

 Geography might have something to do with it.
 Zurich is closer to Central Europe and Italy than it is to the Western Europe's fashion capitals.
 Perhaps this is the break the collective is looking for: away from London and Paris and closer to the rebellious youth culture of Russia, and the Gvasalias' native Georgia?